MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 In the collaborative social framework of Teams, there is a wide variety of user needs that you can solve with a Teams app.
 For instance, an app that bridges gap in achieving effective collaboration is a great fit.

-The app user and their need are the basic guidelines that determine all app choices you'll make.
+The app user and their app's requirements are the basic guidelines that determine all app choices you'll make.
 Building app design, selecting capabilities, determining build and test environment, and app distribution follow the user's requirement from the app.

 ## Understand your use cases

-If you're going to meet user needs with your app, you first need to understand them.
+If you're going to meet user requirements with your app, you first need to understand them.

-- **Understand your user**: It helps you to identify how users use Teams.
+- **Understand your user**: It helps you to identify how users utilize Teams app.
   - Recognize user issues and identify the solutions to some common problems the users face.
   - Build your Teams app by finding the right combination of Teams features to meet your user's needs.
   - Understand use cases to know how an end-user interacts with your app.

-- **Understand the problem**: Every app has a core problem or a need to solve.
-Before you start building an app, identify the user need.
-You can solve wide variety of problems, provided you understand which one you're trying to solve.
+- **Understand the problem**: Every app has a core problem to solve.
+Before you start building an app, work out the problem and the solution.

 - **Consider integration**: Identify the apps and services your app requires, such as authentication, Microsoft Graph, or web apps.